 But did she “go high”, or is there actually a more sinister dynamic at work here?

 Note the numbers under her tweet — especially the second one.
 That second number, “1.9K”, indicates that her tweet was retweeted by around 1,900 other users to their own followers.
-Let’s pretend for a moment that those 1,900 other uses who retweeted had 100 followers each who saw the retweet.
+Let’s pretend for a moment that those 1,900 other users who retweeted each had 100 followers who saw the retweet.
 That’s in the vicinity of 200,000 users in addition to Ms. Clinton’s own 1.8 million followers who have now likely seen the inflammatory contribution made to Twitter by Mr. “Rob Bank$”.

 In short, “Rob’s” vicious anti-Clinton tweet was previously known to only four people — Chelsea Clinton, Hillary Clinton, “Rob’s” sole follower, and “Rob” himself — but with a few brief keystrokes, that abominable tweet was instantly placed in front of two million Chelsea Clinton fans.